 For this Subfactor, the applicant must describe its plans to operate and maintain the project upon completion, including a plan for securing future funding sources to sustain the project.
-The applicant must also describe its plans to ensure that, in accordance with Section 205(a) of NAHASDA, each housing unit assisted under this program will remain affordable, according to binding commitments satisfactory to HUD, for the remaining useful life of each property (or for such other period that HUD determines is the longest feasible period of time consistent with sound economics and the purposes of NAHASDA).
+The applicant must also describe its plans to ensure that it will establish a minimum affordability period to ensure dwelling units assisted with funds under this NOFO will remain available to IHBG-eligible families for their remaining useful life in accordance with Section 205 of NAHASDA, including applicants that propose infrastructure projects where the proposed project will support the development of affordable housing after the Period of Performance.
 Finally, the applicant must describe how the project furthers the applicant's goals for implementing its IHBG program.